splunk-soar-connectors/slack/README.md

 Type: **generic**
 Read only: **False**

 This action will send a Slack user a direct message containing a question with a series of buttons which represent possible responses.
-Questions are recommended to 4000 characters and limited to 40000 characters.
+Slack recommends limiting questions to 4000 characters but the enforced limit is 40000 characters.
 Once the user clicks on one of the responses, Slack will send the response back to Phantom.
 The action will succeed and output this response in the action result.
 If the user fails to respond within the timeout configured in the asset, the action will succeed, and output the <b>question ID</b> in the action result.
 The question ID can be used as input to the <b>get response</b> action.<br><br>If the <b>responses</b> parameter is not filled out, the response options will be <b>yes</b> and <b>no</b>.<br><br>The <b>confirmation</b> parameter takes a string that will be sent to the user after the user clicks a response. <b>Note:</b> It is recommended to use user ID instead of username since the latter usage has been deprecated by Slack.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS